- <div

 Financial Aid “Special Circumstance” Forms

 If you feel the FAFSA (federal application) does not provide an accurate or complete picture of your family’s financial situation, the forms on this page may help to explain and document your personal, special circumstance(s).

 Forms for the 2020-21 Academic Year

 Please complete any applicable form(s) only if your cost exceeds the minimum amount shown.
 Return them to the Office of Financial Aid.
 If possible, save as a .pdf and send by email.
-You may also fax or send by mail to the number/address on the form.
+You may also fax or send by mail to the number/address at the bottom of the form.

 - Educational Expenses - your parent pays $2000+ for his/her education, or for a siblings (grades K-12 only) during 2020-2021 academic year